zrob/workstation/README.md

 1. Run `./install.sh`
 1. Setup iTerm config to load to the plist in this repo (Preferences > General > Preferences)
 ![iTerm Prefs](./assets/img/iterm-prefs.png)

+You can periodically run `station` to re-apply the setup and brew upgrade.